Tax & Legal · 2026

 Babysitter Tax Calculator 2026

-Estimate self-employment tax, federal income tax, take-home pay, and quarterly payment deadlines.
-Built for US babysitters and nannies.
+Estimate self-employment tax, federal income, take-home pay and quarterly payment deadlines.
+Free for US babysitters.

 Babysitter taxes explained

-Whether you babysit once a week or full-time, here's everything you need to know.
+Whether you babysit once a week or full-time — here's what you need to know.

 📌